EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 __If you can deploy publicly, it shows that you have a good understanding of devops as well.
 Most beginners neglect devops thinking code is the important part.
 But devops is as important as programming and is the gateway to bring your programming skills into the real world.__

 _Deployment needs a good understanding of basics of computer science like OS and networking.
 If you miss something crucial, it can become frustrating easily.
-You get stuck you can ask for help on the Slack community channel_
+If you get stuck, you can ask for help on the Slack community channel_

 ### Submission

-The deadline for assignment is: 6.00 AM on December 1st.
+~~The deadline for assignment is: 6.00 AM on December 1st.~~

 _Due to conflicting timelines, a deadline extension has been granted for a few colleges.
 Please refer to the notice from your placement team for the actual deadline.
 The evaluation happens on a rolling basis.
 So, if you finish and submit early you, you will have a definite advantage._

 To submit the assignment, you need to submit 2 files:

 1. A zip file containing all your code with the name "Your Name.zip".
-The zip file should yield a "Your Name" folder containing all the code.
+The zip file should yield a "Your Name" folder containing all the code when it is unzipped.
 Please make sure your codebase contains a _README.md_ in the root folder which gives step by step instructions to run and preview your code.
 The zip file with your code has to be named in the format "Your Name.zip".
 DO NOT add further any extra words like Final or ' -2' etc. There is an automated system that picks up your assignment and categorizes it for evaluation.
 So please follow the instructions precisely.

 2. A screen recording demo of your work in action.
-This demo file has to be named in the format "Your Name.mp4" (or whatever file extension) Please do not put the recording file inside the zip.
-The demo should show the live demo clearly showcasing all the functionality.
-You need not explain the code in the demo video.
+The video should show the demo of the webpage including the shortlisting functionality (~1min).
+It should then show your database schema (~1min).
+After that it should show the hierarchy of all files in your source code folder(~1min).
+It should show the backend code for your API routes(~1min).
+It should show the UI components (~1min).
+You should explain each module with a voice over.
+You can use [Loom for screen recording](https://www.loom.com/) or any other software you're comfortable with.

 You can submit the 2 files by emailing them to __tryouts@emptycup.in__ with the subject __EmptyCup Assignment 2023 - Your Name__.
+Based on your submission, you will be shortlisted for an online code review.
+This will be a online video call where we'll walk through your code line by line and discuss it with you as we would when merging your code into production.

 _Sometimes, college email addresses get blocked when sending large files outside the organisation.
 Hence, it is recommended that you submit with your gmail account.
 In the email, please mention your college name._